mobify/mobify-data-guide/README.md

-We are an data shop with engineering focus shop and is opinionated towards selecting easy to get started tools that works with our well with our stack (e.g. `Python`, `Jupyter Notebook`) - this is a way that we found it works well for us, but not
+We are an data shop with engineering focus shop and is opinionated towards selecting easy to get started tools that works with our well with our stack (e.g. `Python`, `Jupyter Notebook`) - this is a way that we found it works well for us.

+We have no affilation to any of the companies mentioned in this list.